 Our sages teach us that Rosh Hashana marks the sixth day of creation, the day that adam harishon - the first man - was created.
 The particular place was none other than what would come to be known as Mount Moriah.
 We further learn that it was on this very spot that Adam first sinned and repented.
 Here he built an altar and presented an offering.
-Some twenty generations later it was here that the angel stayed the hand of Abraham at the binding of Isaac.
-It was here that the ram appeared, providing Abraham with the means through which to express his love for G-d.
+Some twenty generations later it was here that the angel stayed the hand of Avraham at the binding of Isaac.
+It was here that the ram appeared, providing Avraham with the means through which to express his love for G-d.

 Rosh Hashana is the day that we recognize the sovereignty of G-d the King, Creator of the universe and Judge of all mankind.
 The day on which "all beings pass before Him like tender sheep," Rosh Hashana's message is truly universal: it is incumbent upon all mankind to accept upon ourselves G-d's sovereignty, and to take account of our thoughts and actions, in light of this awesome recognition.

 The trumpets sounded before the entrance to the Kodesh - the Sanctuary - of the Holy Temple on Rosh Hashana are reminders of G-d's dominion.
 The sound of the shofar - likewise blown on the Sanctuary steps, emanates from breath itself, the breath that comes from deep within us, where it was placed, for the first time, by G-d, in Adam, on the sixth day.